 There are completely separate booking sites for the park’s historic lodges and the newer Yavapai units.

-Instead of using either of those sites to book, I’d recommend TripAdvisor (affiliate link), which includes reviews and booking options (usually through a third party) for all of the hotels in the park, as well as those in nearby Tusayan.
+I’d recommend starting with TripAdvisor (affiliate link), which includes reviews and booking options (usually through a third party) for all of the hotels in the park, as well as those in nearby Tusayan.
 In the handful of times I’ve searched for rooms at the Grand Canyon, I’ve consistently found better prices through TripAdvisor than the direct booking sites.
 Yes, I make a small commission (at no cost to you) if you use my TripAdvisor link.
 However, it really does seem to be both the easiest and cheapest way to book a room along the south rim in Grand Canyon National Park.

 There are also a wide variety of camping options.